Aligned-Design/aligned_postd_1125/docs/INTEGRATION_GUIDE.md

 # Design System Integration Guide

-Step-by-step guide to integrating the Aligned-20AI design system into your development workflow.
+Step-by-step guide to integrating the POSTD design system into your development workflow.

 ## Quick Start (5 minutes)